How to Create a Christmas Vignette

-When you have them ready, pick out the largest items and put them on the center of your display.
+When you have them ready, pick out the largest items and put them in the center of your display.
 The center of your vignette should have the most interesting object of your collection.
 Next, add a layer of small items on both sides.
 Make sure that it balances out visually.

 The Rule of Thirds

 The most important thing you need to consider is visual balance.
 Make sure that you don’t overload one area with too many items.
-A good rule to follow would be “the rule of 3’s.”
-It’s a basic composition that states that you can create balance by either adding or removing 3 items at a time.
+A good tip to follow would be the rule of thirds.
+It’s a basic decorating principle that states that you can create balance by either adding or removing 3 items at a time.
 While it isn’t a universal design law, it often works wonders.
-Don’t be afraid to experiment with different things when you’re creating your Christmas vignettes.

 Lastly, always remember that fun is an important ingredient in creativity.
-While you can use traditional elements and objects in your vignette, no one can dictate the endless ways that you can create visually stimulating vignettes for your home.
-Happy decorating!Tweet
+Don’t be afraid to experiment with different things when you’re creating your Christmas displays.
+While you can use traditional elements and objects in your vignette, there is no limit to the ways that you can create visually stimulating centerpieces for your home.
+Happy decorating!